 However, some groups of people are more likely to get NSCLC due to demographic factors, which include the following:

 The likelihood of lung cancer increases with age.
-The ACS estimates that most people with lung cancer are ages 65 years and over, and the average age of diagnosis is 70.
+The ACS estimates that most people with lung cancer are ages 65 years and over, and the average age of diagnosis is about 70.
 Lung cancer is rare in people ages 45 years and under.

 The relationship between race and ethnicity with NSCLC is complex.

-The ACS states that Black men are around 15% more likely to get lung cancer than white men.
-However, Black women are 14% less likely to develop lung cancer than white women.
+The ACS states that Black men are around 12% more likely to get lung cancer than white men.
+However, Black women are 16% less likely to develop lung cancer than white women.

-Radon is a radioactive gas and a common cause of lung cancer.
+Radon becomes a serious health risk if it accumulates indoors, and regular testing is essential for prevention.
 It develops naturally and is more likely to be at dangerous levels in specific parts of the U.S., such as the Northern Great Plains.

 People who work in asbestos mining, insulation, and other jobs that involve exposure to asbestos or other cancerous substances could be at higher risk of NSCLC.
-For example, exposure to radon can increase the risk of NSCLC.

-A family history of lung cancer is also a risk factor.
+• Family history: A family history of lung cancer is also a risk factor.
 People with lung cancer in their families should take extra precautions to avoid risk factors for NSCLC.
-They should also watch out for warning signs of the disease:

 • persistent or worsening cough